 But looking back on the experience a few years later, Alex has a fond memory of the find.
 The cabinets were rescued (they would have been scrapped had he not got involved) and are now in the hands of collectors.
 And what’s more, the money received for the games was shared between him, his girlfriend and two other members of the family.

-Its good to think about these cabinets now cherished and played regularly again just as they were 20 years ago.
-There were many more items found – I’ve archived the full set of photos.
-Take a look at the album here.
+It’s good to think about these cabinets now cherished and played regularly again just as they were 20 years ago.
+There were many more items found – I’ve archived the full set of photos in the gallery here:

 These days, Alex runs his own very active YouTube channel, based out of Japan.
 Go check him out here.